 The KCMSA Foundation awards Mini Grants to charities that support and promote the health and well-being of individuals, programs and organizations in greater Grand Rapids.
-To that end, we look for applications that target the health needs of our community as identified in the Kent County Community Health Needs Assessment.
-This study found four major health issues facing our community: Mental Health, Substance Abuse, Obesity, and Poor Nutrition.
-You can access the full report here.
-Additionally, the Foundation would like to continue its history of bridging the gap for individuals when insurance and Medicaid will not cover essential items for their health and wellbeing.
+We also incorporate the health needs of our community identified in the Kent County Community Health Needs Assessment as additional criteria when assessing grant applications.
+This study found four major health issues facing our community: mental health, substance abuse, obesity, and poor nutrition.
+You can access the full 2017 report here.
+The Foundation has a long history of bridging the gap for individuals when insurance and Medicaid will not cover essential items for their health and wellbeing.
 We will continue to accept grants from nonprofit organizations requesting funds on behalf of an individual’s health need.

 Each Mini Grant request should not exceed $3,000.
 Applications are received on an on-going basis from organizations with a 501(c)(3) status.
 Individual requests may be made through an organization that meets this requirement.